 New Zealand tech companies don’t come much bigger than Datacom.
 The company is also old by industry standards.
 It started in the 1960s.
-For years Datacom deliberately stayed out of the public eye, preferring to keep its own counsel and communicate directly with customers.
+For years Datacom deliberately stayed out of the public eye.
+It prefers to keep its own counsel and communicate directly with customers.

-Despite all that, there’s nothing staid or complacent about Datacom.
+Despite that, there’s nothing staid or complacent about Datacom.

-My interview with CEO Greg Davidson for the New Zealand Herald Innovation feature focussed mainly on the company’s datacentre operations.
-Davidson told me Datacom took a bold punt pouring money into a huge Auckland facility just as global economies were tanking.
+My interview with CEO Greg Davidson for the New Zealand Herald Innovation feature focussed mainly on the company’s datacentres.
+Davidson says Datacom took a bold punt pouring money into a huge Auckland facility just as global economies were tanking.

 Big technology companies often claim they support internal entrepreneurial activity.
-Often it’s a matter of paying lip-service to the idea – partly as a way of keeping development teams happy.
+Often it’s a matter of paying lip-service to the idea.
+Partly it is a way of keeping developer teams happy.

 Davidson made it clear Datacom’s entrepreneurial culture is more than skin deep.
-He told me the events often take place outside normal work hours, that they are popular and well attended.
+He told me the events often take place outside normal work hours.
+They are popular and well attended.
 Although he didn’t say so, it was also clear the company’s senior management stands squarely behind these activities.